cloudflare/cloudflare-docs/content/dns/zone-setups/reference/domain-status.md

 ## Purged

 After a zone is deleted for seven days, it will be purged.
 Cloudflare does not respond to DNS queries for purged zones and, unlike [deleted zones](#deleted), this status cannot be reverted.
-In this case, even if you re-add the domain to the same Cloudflare account, the zone settings will not be restored.
+In this case, even if you re-add the domain to the same Cloudflare account, none of the zone settings are expected to be restored.